djclancy/djclancy.github.io/math307/summer2020/index.md

 Email address: djclancy@uw.edu

-Office Hours: I'll have one hour of in-person office hours, and I'll record solutions to several homework questions each week.
+Office Hours: I'll have two hours (Tuesdays 9am-11am Seattle time) of in-person office hours each week, and I'll record solutions to several homework questions each week.
 The solutions will be more-or-less step-by-step solutions.

 Office Hours Location: There will be a zoom link posted on [Canvas](https://canvas.uw.edu/courses/1381873) (class restricted link).